Jake-Jensen/Compaq-CT101/README.md

 3. Once in the bootloader state, select fastboot
 4. Using fastboot, do `fastboot oem unlock` then `fastboot flashing unlock`.
 I'm not sure which one works as they both returned success for me.
 5. Download the Magisk boot image from this repo, and put it next to your fastboot executable.
-6. Using fastboot do `fastboot flash boot magiskboot.bin`
+6. Using fastboot do `fastboot flash boot magiskboot.img`
 7. wait for it to finish, then do `fastboot reboot`
 8. Once Android starts, open the magisk stub app, then press install, and under method, select `direct`, and you're done.